mrahhal/ExternalTemplates/README.md

 # Usage

 The default path for templates is `Content/templates` with an extension `.tmpl.html`.
-So if you add a file `article.tmpl.html` you can be sure that there will be a script tag with an id of `article-tmpl` available to be used with your templating engine of choice (knockout, moustash, ...).
+So if you add a file `article.tmpl.html` you can be sure that there will be a script tag with an id of `article-tmpl` available to be used with your templating engine of choice (knockout, moustache, ...).

 # License
 MIT